dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 to it, whether those constraints have been specified by you, or calculated by DUIM.
-For instance, any button you place on a pinboard layout will always be large enough to display all the text in its label, as shown in `Three buttons arranged in a pinboard layout <tour.htm#35716>`_.
-The ``<fixed-layout>`` class takes generalization of layouts a step further, by requiring that you specify not only the position of every child, but also its size, so that DUIM performs no constraint calculation at all.This class of layout should only be used if you know exactly what size and position every child in the layout should have.
+For instance, any button you place on a pinboard layout will always be large enough to display all the text in its label, as shown in :ref:`three-buttons-pinboard-layout`.
+The ``<fixed-layout>`` class takes generalization of layouts a step further, by requiring that you specify not only the position of every child, but also its size, so that DUIM performs no constraint calculation at all.
+This class of layout should only be used if you know exactly what size and position every child in the layout should have.
 It might be useful, for instance, if you were setting up a resource database in which the sizes and positions of a number of sheets were specified, and were to be read directly into your application code from this database.
 For most situations, however, you will not need to use the ``<fixed-layout>`` class.

 Using horizontally and vertically macros
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~